veerendranayak/redshift-workshop/lab2-dataload/README.md

   PS_SUPPLYCOST decimal(18,4),
   PS_COMMENT varchar(199),
 PRIMARY KEY (PS_PARTKEY, PS_SUPPKEY))
-diststyle even;
+;
 ```
+Notice that, we are not explicitly specifying distribution style.
+The default distribution style is AUTO.
+With AUTO, Amazon Redshift initially assigns ALL distribution to a small table, then changes the table to EVEN distribution when the table grows larger.
+The change in distribution occurs in the background, in a few seconds.

+Also, we will let Redshift Advisor generate customized recommendations by analyzing performance and usage metrics for your cluster.
+These tailored recommendations relate to operations and cluster settings.
+To help you prioritize your optimizations, Advisor ranks recommendations by order of impact.

 ## Loading Data
 A COPY command loads large amounts of data much more efficiently than using INSERT statements, and stores the data more effectively as well.
 Use a single COPY command to load data for one table from multiple files.
 Amazon Redshift then automatically loads the data in parallel.
 For your convenience, the sample data you will use is available in a public Amazon S3 bucket.
-To ensure that  Redshift performs a compression analysis, set the COMPUPDATE parameter to ON in your COPY commands.
-To copy this data you will need to replace the [Your-AWS_Account_Id] and [Your-Redshift_Role] values in the script below.
+To copy this data you will need to replace the [Your-Redshift-Role-ARN] values in the script below.

 ```
-COPY region FROM 's3://redshift-immersionday-labs/data/region/region.tbl.lzo' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+COPY region FROM 's3://redshift-immersionday-labs/data/region/region.tbl.lzo' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-COPY nation FROM 's3://redshift-immersionday-labs/data/nation/nation.tbl.' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+COPY nation FROM 's3://redshift-immersionday-labs/data/nation/nation.tbl.' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-copy customer from 's3://redshift-immersionday-labs/data/customer/customer.tbl.' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+copy customer from 's3://redshift-immersionday-labs/data/customer/customer.tbl.' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-copy orders from 's3://redshift-immersionday-labs/data/orders/orders.tbl.' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+copy orders from 's3://redshift-immersionday-labs/data/orders/orders.tbl.' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-copy part from 's3://redshift-immersionday-labs/data/part/part.tbl.' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+copy part from 's3://redshift-immersionday-labs/data/part/part.tbl.' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-copy supplier from 's3://redshift-immersionday-labs/data/supplier/supplier.json' manifest iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+copy supplier from 's3://redshift-immersionday-labs/data/supplier/supplier.json' manifest iam_role '[Your-Redshift-Role-ARN]' region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

+copy lineitem from 's3://redshift-immersionday-labs/data/lineitem/lineitem.tbl.' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-copy lineitem from 's3://redshift-immersionday-labs/data/lineitem/lineitem.tbl.' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
-region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;

-copy partsupp from 's3://redshift-immersionday-labs/data/partsupp/partsupp.tbl.' iam_role 'arn:aws:iam::[Your-AWS_Account_Id]:role/[Your-Redshift-Role]'
+copy partsupp from 's3://redshift-immersionday-labs/data/partsupp/partsupp.tbl.' iam_role '[Your-Redshift-Role-ARN]'
 region 'us-west-2' lzop delimiter '|' COMPUPDATE PRESET;
 ```
 If you are using 4 dc2.large clusters nodes, the estimated time to load the data is as follows, note you can check timing information on actions in the performance and query tabs on the redshift console: